I find that many people get confused about the difference between IRS liens and levies.

 There are situations in which you could get the IRS to either release, subordinate or remove the lien from your property.

 These actions require making formal requests to the IRS under the appropriate tax law and the IRS regulations.

 WARNING: If you sell an asset that has a tax lien on it without taking any action to deal with the lien as stated in the last paragraph, the lien will follow the property to its new owner.

 If the new owner later finds out that there is an IRS tax lien on the property, you may very well have a lawsuit on your hands.
 This situation could cause a legal problem with the title to the property that may not surface until years later.
 This situation could come back to haunt you when you least expect it.

 Tax liens stay on your record until you pay your tax debt in full or complete any remedy you have negotiated with the IRS.

 The IRS has ten years from the time of assessment of the tax to collect the tax.
 If they cannot collect it within that time, the tax debt disappears from the IRS computers.
 The IRS will also release all liens.

 Also, if you file a Chapter 7 bankruptcy with a tax lien in place, it may not go away even after discharge of the taxes.
 This situation could have dire consequences even a long time after your bankruptcy.

 Dealing with tax liens is not a do-it-yourself project.
 Even many accountants and enrolled agents have insufficient knowledge of the traps hiding within federal tax lien laws.
-If you have a problem with a federal tax lien, you are well advised to seek out the help of a good tax lawyer.
+If you have a problem with a federal tax lien, you absolutely should reach out to our Tucson law firm for a free, no-obligation, personalized strategy consultation.